 The Scottish Policing Assessment sets out the priorities for the Police Service of Scotland to the year 2015.
-It is a key document for the police in the continuous process of meeting future policing challenges and ensuring that the service the police provides to the communities of Scotland is of a high standard.
+It is a key document for the police in the continuous process of meeting future policing challenges and ensuring that the service the police provide to the communities of Scotland is of a high standard.

-The Assessment draws on information and intelligence provided by all the Scottish forces and law enforcement agencies as well as information from key partner agencies including the Scottish Government, local authorities and the public.
+The Assessment draws on information and intelligence provided by all the Scottish forces and law enforcement agencies as well as information from key partner agencies including the Scottish Government, Local Authorities and the public.
 It is through this assessment that risk in relation to crime and disorder is prioritised.

-The priorities identified in this plan have been identified through assessment of current trends in community planning, emerging issues and priority areas of concern.
-Appendix A lists the outcomes of the East Lothian Community Planning Partnership Single Outcome Agreement, which relate to community safety.
-These are issues that need a high-level multi-agency response to ensure the maximum benefit to communities and individuals.
+The priorities identified in this plan have been identified through assessment of current trends in community safety, emerging issues and priority areas of concern.
+Appendix A lists the key cross cutting themes that impact upon, but are not limited to community safety.
+These are issues that need a high-level multi agency response to ensure the maximum benefit to communities and individuals.